Continually Updated Clinical Reference

 • Posterior dislocation of the knee joint and anterior dislocation of the elbow joint

-• Catheter angiography technique
+Catheter angiography technique is as follows:

-• As in the evaluation of atherosclerotic disease, the principles of interrogation of inflow and outflow should be followed.
+• As in the evaluation of atherosclerotic disease, the principles of interrogation of inflow and outflow should be followed

-• A minimum of 2 angiographic views centered on the region of injury usually is required.
+• A minimum of 2 angiographic views centered on the region of injury usually is required

-• Outflow should be examined to exclude a distal embolization from a proximal injury site.
+• Outflow should be examined to exclude a distal embolization from a proximal injury site

-• In gunshot injuries, angiography or fluoroscopy of the entire extremity should be undertaken to exclude embolization of metallic gunshot, shrapnel, or fragments.
+• In gunshot injuries, angiography or fluoroscopy of the entire extremity should be undertaken to exclude embolization of metallic gunshot, shrapnel, or fragments

 Treatment

-• This provides optimal treatment when surgical access is limited or difficult and requires ligation of additional collateral arteries.
+For transcatheter embolization, the artery to be embolized must be nonessential or expendable.
+This is an alternative to surgical ligation.
+It provides optimal treatment when surgical access is limited or difficult and requires ligation of additional collateral arteries.

-• Consideration should be given to embolizing the neck of a pseudoaneurysm or arteriovenous fistula to preserve the parent vessel.
+Embolization may be performed for pseudoaneurysm and arteriovenous fistula.
+Embolization should be performed proximally and distally to the lesion to prevent backfilling through collateral vessels.
+Consideration should be given to embolizing the neck of a pseudoaneurysm or arteriovenous fistula to preserve the parent vessel.

-• Stents have the potential to preserve injured arteries.
+For stents and stent-grafts, experience with stents in cases of trauma is limited.
+Stents have the potential to preserve injured arteries.

-Blunt injuries of the carotid and vertebral arteries appear to be more common than previously suggested.
-Early diagnosis and treatment of these injuries improves neurologic outcome.
+Early diagnosis and treatment of carotid and vertebral arteries improve neurologic outcome.
 Aggressive screening protocols may increase the diagnosis of these injuries; the failure to diagnose and treat these lesions may result in a devastating and permanent neurologic injury.
 The pathophysiology of blunt carotid and cervical injuries usually is dissection, which may result in a stenosis, pseudoaneurysm formation, or both.
 Extracranial internal carotid injuries are much more common than intracranial internal carotid injuries; they usually originate at the C2-C3 vertebral level and terminate at the base of the carotid canal.

 The grading scale for blunt carotid arterial injury is as follows: